 And, since home ownership is a major driver of wealth accumulation, delaying when one buys a home can impact an individual’s net worth for decades to come.

-How Does Student Loans Stifle Entrepreneurship?
+How Do Student Loans Stifle Entrepreneurship?

 Paying Off Student Loans Can Benefit Individuals and the Economy

-When examining student loan debt and the economy, it may be helpful for borrowers to research additional ways to pay off existing student loans—both for their own financial well being and the future growth of the US economy on a whole.
+When examining student loan debt and the economy, it may be helpful for borrowers to research additional ways to pay off existing student loans — both for their own financial well-being and the future growth of the U.S. economy on a whole.

 Here are some strategies that could help those with outstanding student debt to pay down their educational loans faster.